 Date of Next Meeting – 26 September 2018 at 10am

 The Working Group agreed for the next meeting to be arranged for Wednesday, 26 September 2018 at 10am and for it to be held via teleconference.
-The meeting will be used to review the completed modelling and impact assessment and to review the draft consultation document.
+The meeting will be used to review the draft consultation document.

 Any Other Business